 Whether they are a friend of a friend or a complete stranger, we recommend you review your potential subtenant through two different lenses.
 First, check their background and get a sense of how compatible they will be with your neighbors or housemates.
-Second, make sure they will have enough money each month to pay the rent on time.
+Then, review their income to make sure they'll be able to pay the rent each month.

-When screening an applicant you need to look closely at their background and identity to make sure that they're not lying about who they are.
-Plus, better understanding their lifestyle makes it less likely they'll do anything to upset you, roommates or neighbors during the sublet.
+When screening a potential subletter, you need to scrutinize their background and identity to make sure that they're not lying about who they are.
+Plus, better understanding their lifestyle makes it less likely they'll do anything to upset you, your roommates, or your neighbors.

-- Review their social media presence: Get a sense of who this person is by looking at their Facebook, LinkedIn and Instagram profiles.
+- Review their social media presence: Get a sense of who this person is by looking at their Facebook, LinkedIn, and Instagram profiles.